Starless Night: Reception

 Starless Night debuted on The New York Times bestseller list at number 12.

 "Starless Night is good sword-and-sorcery fare and keeps a lively pace throughout."—Adam Paul Hunt of the Library Journal.

+John Setzer reviewed Starless Night in White Wolf #40 (1994), rating it a 4.5 out of 5 and stated that "Starless Night is an excellent novel, especially for Salvatore fans."